Solomon Peña

-Solomon Peña (Note: Spelt as Peña by most media sources, but spelled by him and his campaign as Peña) (born April 1983) is an American political candidate who was the Republican nominee for the 14th district of the New Mexico House of Representatives in 2022.
+Solomon Peña (Note: Spelt as Peña by most media sources, but spelled by him and his campaign as Pena) (born April 1983) is an American political candidate who was the Republican nominee for the 14th district of the New Mexico House of Representatives in 2022.
 He attracted national attention when he was arrested on January 16, 2023, for hiring men to shoot at various Democratic politicians in response to his loss in the November election, for which he was convicted in March 2025.
 On August 13, 2025, Peña was sentenced to 80 years in prison.

 Early life

 Peña was born in April 1983 in California.
 He was raised in New Mexico, graduating from Highland High School in Albuquerque in 2001.
 According to his campaign site, he served in the 3rd Marine Division as a U.S. Navy Hospital Corpsman in Okinawa, Japan; however, this has not been verified.

-In 2008, Peña was sentenced to seven years in prison for stealing large amounts of electronics and other goods from at least four Albuquerque retail stores, including a Kmart, as part of a wider smash-and-grab scheme.
+In 2008, Peña was sentenced to seven years in prison for stealing large amounts of electronics and other goods from at least four Albuquerque retail stores, including a Kmart, as part of a wider smash and grab scheme.
 He started his sentence in May 2009.

 He was embroiled in another legal dispute in 2010 while in prison, when he was fired from his job as a prison cook due to a physical altercation in which he gouged at an inmate's eyes after he threw butter at Peña and headbutted him.
 Peña sued prison authorities, claiming that his firing was a violation of his constitutional rights, writing that "prison authorities want the prisoners to be stupid, uneducated and uninformed (and drug-addicted) so they can do whatever they want to the prisoners.".
 The judge dismissed his lawsuit.
 This lawsuit was one of many that Peña filed against GEO Group, the company that ran at least one of the prisons he was incarcerated in, of which most were dismissed by the courts.
 He was released in March 2016, after which he obtained an undergraduate degree in political science from the University of New Mexico in 2021.
 In March 2021, his five-year probation ceased, and he subsequently had his voting rights restored in April.
 In 2022, he listed himself as a sales representative for A Reliable Roof LLC, a local Albuquerque roofing contractor.